Subaru-PFS/drp_doc/design/dataFlow.rst

 and a relative (across arms) flux calibration (through the fiber trace).
 Here is an example command-line::

-  reduceExposure.py /path/to/repo --calib /path/to/calib --rerun science --id visit=123 arm=r <operational parameters>
+  reduceExposure.py /path/to/repo --calib /path/to/calib --rerun science --id exp=123 arm=r <operational parameters>

 Next, we merge the arms within each spectrograph, so that subsequent operations can be done using all available spectral information for each object.
+This resamples and combines the spectra of each object from the separate arms.
 This also provides an opportunity to clean up any residuals from the 2D sky subtractions by fitting the sky residuals over the fibers and subtracting from the extracted spectra.
 The result is a set of spectra covering the entire spectral range, for the entire field-of-view.
 An example command-line is::

-  mergeArms.py /path/to/repo --calib /path/to/calib --rerun science --id visit=123 <operational arguments>
+  mergeArms.py /path/to/repo --calib /path/to/calib --rerun science --id exp=123 <operational arguments>

 We now turn our attention to flux calibration of the extracted, merged spectra.
 The first thing we need to do for this is